 Your web host is responsible for things like server maintenance, security, and running the right software, so the files on the server can be readily accessed by a website browser, like Google Chrome or Firefox.

 How Does Web Hosting Work?

-On this server, you'll store your website's media, files, databases, and anything else required to properly render your website.
+On this server, you'll store your website's media, files, databases, and anything else required to render your website properly.
 Exactly how much storage you have will depend on the hosting plan you choose (more on this below).

 Web hosting and datacenters get confused a lot.
-They're kind of the same thing.
+They're the same thing.
 But, technically, they're different.
-The term web hosting refers to the service you pay for that hosts your website's files, so they can be displayed on the internet.
+The term web hosting refers to the service you pay for that hosts your website's files so that they can be displayed on the internet.

-The most crucial element of a datacenter is the network of servers.
-A server is actually kind of similar to the desktop computer you might have sitting on your desk, only they're more powerful.
+The most crucial element of a data center is the network of servers.
+A server is similar to the desktop computer you might have sitting on your desk, and only they're more powerful.

-The term "datacenter" refers to the actual technical infrastructure used by the hosting company to provide the hosting service.
-Beyond servers, this will typically include things like backup supplies, security measures, connection devices, air-cooling systems, and a lot more.
+The term "datacenter" refers to the hosting company's existing technical infrastructure to provide the hosting service.
+Beyond servers, this will typically include backup supplies, security measures, connection devices, air-cooling systems, and a lot more.